-Under the CAFTA-DR, Costa Rica committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
-Costa Rica also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and all the CAFTA-DR countries agreed to share information to combat illegal transshipment of goods.
+Under the CAFTA-DR, all CAFTA-DR countries, including Costa Rica, committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
+The CAFTA-DR countries also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and agreed to share information to combat illegal trans-shipment of goods.

 Costa Rica implemented the Information Technology Customs Control (TICA) system in 2007 for imports and in early 2009 for exports (other than exports from free trade zones).
 The TICA system has significantly improved what had been a complex and bureaucratic import process.
 Under the TICA system, the Costa Rican customs authority has changed its focus from the verification of goods to the verification of processes and data.
-Customs officials now have up to four years to review the accuracy of import declarations, which allows customs to facilitate the free flow of goods while gathering necessary documentation
+Customs officials now have up to four years to review the accuracy of import declarations, which allows customs to facilitate the free flow of goods while gathering necessary documentation.